Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Energy Independence:

 Solar batteries offer energy independence.
-By storing surplus energy produced by your solar panels during daylight hours, you can use it during the night and when it’s overcast.
+By storing surplus energy produced by your solar panels during daylight hours, you can use it during the night or when it’s overcast.

 By having backup power stored in your battery, you’ll have electricity during blackouts.
 If you have any medical equipment that needs to remain on, or if you need a charged cell phone, a battery makes sure it stays functional.